LukeShortCloud/rootpages/src/ansible.rst

       will use the name of the directory that the ``container.yml`` file is in.

--  services = This is where one or more Docker containers are defined.
+-  services = This is where one or more docker containers are defined.
 A unique name should be provided to each different container.
 These names are used as the hosts in the Playbook file.